simscape/Tractor-Simscape/README.md

 ## Setup
 * Clone the project repository.
-* Open TractorModelSimscape.prj to get started with the project.
+* Open TractorSimscape.prj to get started with the project.
 * Requires MATLAB&reg; release R2024a or newer.

 Copyright 2024 The MathWorks, Inc.